readwritetools/rwt-orthographic-earth/readme.md

       used on both small cell phones and large mega-pixel monitors.
    * The component is self-contained, which allows for the possibility of having two or more Earth drawings appear side-by-side on the same page.
-   * Data can be added to the map using topoJSON packages having points, lines or polygons.
    * The user interface supports both touchscreen and mouse gestures for scaling, translation, rotation and tilt.
    * Users can locate and identify features by pointing to them.